benlund/roc/README.md

 e.g. ROC::List#map, ROC::Hash#each_key work just fine

-Most of these are simply delegated to the value returned by to_a, to_s , etc
+Most of these are simply delegated to the value returned by to_a, to_s , etc.

 So, it is not necessary to call the getter methods most of the time.
 E.g. roc_time_obj.to_i works and is exactly equivalent to roc_time_obj.to_time.to_i

-Some of these methods are explicitly implemented as shortcuts though the Redis commands, when there is no need to fetch all the data from Redis, e.g. ROC::List#[] uses ROC::List#lrange or ROC::List#lrange @@@?? as appropriate.
-ROC::String#[] uses the redis commands where appropriate, but falls back to delegating to the full string for regular expression arguments.
+Some of these methods are explicitly implemented as shortcuts though the Redis commands, when there is no need to fetch all the data from Redis, e.g. ROC::List#[] uses ROC::List#lrange or ROC::List#lindex as appropriate.
+ROC::String#[] uses the Redis commands where appropriate, but falls back to delegating to the full string for regular expression arguments.

 ### Destructive methods

-Destructive methods are implemented to show the same behavior as Ruby equivalents where it is possible to implement this using Redis commands, otherwise they will NOT be delgated to the to_a, to_s, etc, but will raise a NotImeplemtedError instead.
+Destructive methods are implemented to show the same behavior as the Ruby equivalents where it is possible to implement this using Redis commands.
+Otherwise they are NOT delgated to the to_a, to_s, etc, but will raise a NotImplementedError instead.

-e.g.  list.rem vs list.delete
+E.g.  list.rem vs list.delete

-@@todo
+    list = Store.init_list
+    list << 'x'
+    list << 'x'
+    list << 'y'

+    list.rem(1, 'x') # => 1 (number of items removed)
+    list.delete('x') # => 'x' (item deleted)

+    list.to_a # => ['y']

 For a full list of additional methods implemented by the ROC classes, see the source.

 ## Stores